Recycling options for types of waste materials

 In addition, plasterboard and other waste gypsum products are hazardous waste and can no longer be put into landfill sites with biodegradable waste.
 This may increase the amount of plasterboard available for recycling.
-You can download the recycled gypsum from waste plasterboard quality protocol (PDF, 1.37MB).

 The easiest plasterboard to recycle is off-cuts as these are less likely to be contaminated with other materials.
 Recycled gypsum from waste plasterboard can be used in a variety of applications which currently use gypsum from natural or synthetic sources - such as cement and Plaster of Paris - as well as having a number of uses in the food and toiletries industries.